Debt-to-Income Ratio Information for Home Buyers

 Home buyers with high DTI and who still want to buy a house must make changes to reduce their DTI using these strategies.
 One option home buyers have is to increase their income.
 For many people, this is not easy to achieve.
 For households where one spouse does not work, they can quickly increase their income if that person begins working.
 Lenders do pay attention to employment history, so they may need to stay in their job for several months to get access to better interest rates.

-Additionally, prospective borrowers can pay down their debts to work the other end of the calculation.
+Additionally, prospective borrowers can pay down their current debts to work the other end of the calculation.
 However, for many home buyers, this only makes buying a house more difficult.
-The money they would use to pay down their debts is the same money they might use to save for a down payment or save for moving costs.
-For some people who have high DTI, the only option is to pay off debt slowly and save money over some time.
+The money they would use to increase monthly payments on their debts is the same money they might use to save for a down payment or for moving costs.

 Contact Your Real Estate Professional